Treatment for COPD

 Medicines.
-Some medicines help relieve symptoms when you have them.
-Others are taken daily to control inflammation in the lungs.
+Some medicines help ease symptoms when you have them.
+Others are taken daily to control swelling (inflammation) in the lungs.
 Always take your medicines as prescribed.
 Learn the names of your medicines, as well as how and when to use them.

 Oxygen therapy.
 Oxygen may be prescribed if tests show that your blood contains too little oxygen.